|From Tokyo:||2-5 hr|

 From Koriyama Station or Fukushima Station

 The Iide mountain trails are best accessed by car, but they can also be reached via the Tohoku Shinkansen to Koriyama Station, then take the Banetsu West Line to Nozawa Station or Tokusawa station, where you can get buses to Mount Iide.
-You can also catch buses from Oguni Station and Echigo-shimonoseki on the Uetsu Main Line.
+You can also catch buses from Oguni Station and Echigo-Shimonoseki on the Yonosaka Line.

 During the summer season, it takes 45 minutes between Yamato Station on the Banetsu West Line to the Kawairi Trailhead.
 It takes one hour from Nozawa Station or Tokusawa Station on the Banetsu West Line to the Yahei Sirou Trailhead (reservations required), and one hour from Echigo-Shimonoseki Station on the Yonesaka Line to Iidesanso (or Kairagisou during the out-of-season period).